zhenfeizhang/zhenfeizhang.github.io/groth16_wasm.md

 ## Parallelization for Browser Performance
 The first step for browser acceleration is parallelization.
 Inspired by [this article](https://web.dev/articles/webassembly-threads), I found the Rust approach complex, with thread pools managed via the WASM caller and multiple rounds of JS-WASM interaction.
 The C++ method is more natural: we can write parallelized code in C and wrap it with a simple API, requiring only a single call from WASM.

-The next step is to extract the computation-heavy components from Gnark and offload them to C. Below is a pseudocode for the Groth16 proving process:
+So the essential idea is to extract the computation-heavy components from Gnark and offload them to C. For people who are unfamiliar with Groth16, below is a pseudocode for its proving process:
 ```rust
 fn groth16_prove(circuit: &Circuit, witness: &[Fr], proving_key: &ProvingKey) -> Proof {
     // Step 1: Setup phase outputs (assumed already completed)